kostasandrews/ExtractorFileTool/README.md

 It will produce smaller version of the full database extraction files.
 It needs a sample file that will provide guidance for the important keys/codes to be included in the smaller file versions.

-The user can adjust the extraction process from the setup of the JSON file, which will instuct the extraction process.
+The user can adjust the extraction process from the setup of the JSON file, which will instuct the sequence of the extraction process.

 ## Install Dependencies: